This post may contain affiliate links. Please see my disclosure policy for details.

 4. Discover the mysterious crop circles

 Something I found out after my visit is that the area around Hackpen Hill is famous for its mysterious crop circles that crop up (pun intended).

 Wiltshire seems to be a hotbed for mysterious crop patterns.
 In fact, almost 50% of all crop circles in the UK have been found near Avebury stone circle!

-Whether you believe that these strange patterns suddenly appeared overnight from the likes of UFO’s, the farmer or even the Devil himself, they are still fantastic places to visit.
-Conspiracy theories or no.
+Whether you believe that these strange patterns suddenly appeared overnight from the likes of UFOs, the farmer, or even the Devil himself, they are still fantastic places to visit.
+Conspiracy theories or not.